whennemuth/kuali-cloudformation/kuali_rds/migration/sct/docker-oracle-client/README.md

-## docker-oracle-client
+## Dockerized Oracle client

 A docker-container for Oracle Instant Client 12, based on CentOs.
 You can use this container to run any SQL script necessary against both source and target oracle databases as part of a data migration.
+The "source" database for a kuali migration is the one we've been using for years now since 2016.
+We call this the ***"legacy"*** database.
+The target database can be referred to as the ***"RDS"*** database.

 This container is mostly for convenience and automation of many otherwise manual SQL execution steps.
 The container comes with helper scripts that are environment "aware" - that is, given a "landscape" identifier (ie: sb, ci, qa, stg, prod), connection details can be obtained dynamically using lookups through the aws cli, which is also installed.